The-hated-one/Codesmith-notes/month-1-12-2020/week-1-1-12-20/pairing_notes.md

 You gave me the opportunity to teach and I really appreciated that.

-Bad styling, please use a style guide.

-You made me laugh and smile.
+Bad styling, please use a style guide. -> no spacing.s You made me laugh and smile.

 We had lots of fun and the time flew by.

+Put up with sleepy/tired me really well.

 ### Questions / to explore further